y1ny/AdjectiveScaleProbe/readme.md

 # Human
+Directory `human` contains the questions and results for the human experiment.

 `cloze_sample.csv`: Cloze-style questions for human annotations.
 We change the unit to United States customary units, since all annotators are American.